CARomein/Transkribus-Export-Extractor/README.md

 The restructuring tool addresses this problem by removing the intermediary numerical directories and relocating all user-named collections directly beneath the main export directory.
 This flattening operation transforms an opaque nested structure into an immediately comprehensible organisation that reflects the researcher's original naming conventions.
 Simultaneously, the tool preserves the relationship between Transkribus identifiers and collection names by generating a CSV file that documents these correspondences.
 This mapping file serves as a reference for troubleshooting, enables correlation between exported materials and collections visible in the Transkribus interface, and provides a record of the relationship between external and internal identifiers.

 The tool is designed for researchers who have exported multiple collections from Transkribus and require efficient access to their materials without navigating through layers of numerical directories.
 By automating the restructuring process, the tool eliminates manual directory manipulation and ensures consistent handling of naming conflicts that may arise when multiple collections share identical names.
+The tool includes robust error handling specifically designed for Windows environments and OneDrive synchronisation, addressing common permission issues that arise when manipulating directories in cloud-synchronised locations.

 ## Features